Covid-19: Assam becomes first state to import PPE kits directly from China

 "This has removed a big hurdle for us as we were buying PPE kits in small numbers are there was a worry about their continued availability.
 We will soon distribute these kits to our healthcare workers," he added.

-With this, Assam became the first state in the country to directly import PPE kits. from China.
+With this, Assam became the first state in the country to directly import PPE kits from China.

-Meanwhile, two persons were discharged from a hospital in Assam on Wednesday after they were found to have recovered from COVID-19.
+Meanwhile, two persons were discharged from a hospital in Assam on Wednesday after they have recovered from COVID-19.

 The wife of a COVID-19 patient tested positive for the disease in the state, taking the tally in the state to 32, Sarma said.
 The 32 cases include one who had died of the disease.